DHTMLX/scheduler-docs/data/api/refs/scheduler.md

 - api/scheduler_displayed_event_text_color_config.md - sets the default font color for the events retrieved by the showEvent() method
 - api/scheduler_drag_create_config.md - enables the possibility to create new events by drag-and-drop
 - api/scheduler_drag_event_body_config.md - allows dragging scheduler events by any part of the body
-- api/scheduler_drag_highlight_config.md - highlights the event's duration on the time scale when you drags an event over the scheduler
+- api/scheduler_drag_highlight_config.md - highlights the event's initial position and duration on the time scale when you are dragging an event over the scheduler
 - api/scheduler_drag_in_config.md - restrict dragging events to the calling scheduler from any other scheduler(s)
 - api/scheduler_drag_lightbox_config.md - enables the possibility to drag the lightbox by the header
 - api/scheduler_drag_move_config.md - enables the possibility to move events by drag-and-drop